Skip to main content

 Supply Chain Control Tower: From Dashboard to Automation

 Most organisations have a visibility dashboard and call it a control tower.
-There are two more layers of value above visibility - intelligence and automation - and the gap between them represents 35% fewer supply chain disruptions.
+There are two more layers of value above visibility — intelligence and automation — and in our delivery experience the gap between a visibility-only deployment and a full three-layer control tower runs to a 15–30% reduction in supply chain disruptions handled reactively.

 Amit Kumar Singh - Technology Consulting Partner at MyData Insights